 The following workshops were aimed at building self-esteem and confidence and Sara was able to speak about the violence she had suffered in the past.

-The workshops allowed Sara to start her journey of healing and empowerment and she was encouraged to join MRI’s monthly women’s peer support group, where she could see other women who attended the workshops and establish bonds with other women who shared similar stories.
+The workshops allowed Sara to start her journey of healing and empowerment and she was encouraged to join Micro Rainbow’s monthly women’s peer support group, where she could see other women who attended the workshops and establish bonds with other women who shared similar stories.

-Sara recently attended a hiring and employment workshop and she engaged with MRI to get one to one support in tackling her housing issues.
+Sara recently attended a hiring and employment workshop and she engaged with Micro Rainbow to get one to one support in tackling her housing issues.